-All Center food service meets the federal Child and Adult Care Food Program (CACFP) and review guidelines.
+All Center food services meet the federal Child and Adult Care Food Program (CACFP) and review guidelines.
 Breakfast, lunch, and afternoon snacks are part of the program.
 Chartwells, WSU dining service, caters all meals and snacks.
-Each classroom posts a monthly menu of meals and snacks.
-Infants are fed on demand using the agreed upon a combination of food.
-Menus and the nutritious quality of food is routinely under review and documented food allergies are posted in the kitchen and classroom.
+A monthly menu of meals and snacks is posted on the WSU Children Center website or available upon request.
+Infants are fed on demand using the agreed upon combination of food items.
+Menus and the nutritious quality of food are routinely under review and documented food allergies are posted in the kitchen and classroom.
 Food substitutions are honored with a doctor's signed medical documentation.